skip to content

 How does addressing awarding gaps work in a collegiate university like Cambridge?

 This Mind the Gap toolkit can be used for course teams, or College directors of studies, to identify and seek to mitigate awarding gaps if found.
-The self-evaluation tools, which are a key element of the Toolkit, and work with the Awarding Gap Consultation Team can be undertaken with a group that has members from all those who have a role in the structure and delivery of a course – both University and College.
 In many cases the work will involve integration of academic skills/capabilities development into the curriculum and/or educational practices, and may intersect with welfare and pastoral care support offered within Colleges.

 Can awarding gaps be fixed simply by diversifying the curriculum or changing assessment?

 While type of assessment can be a key driver behind observed awarding gaps, and having a curriculum that reflects a diversity of experience is important within a high quality education, there are many other aspects of course design to consider.
-This is why the five self-evaluation tools in the Mind the Gap Toolkit consider a broad range of overlapping themes:
+This is why the examples of practice in the Mind the Gap Toolkit explore a broad range of overlapping themes which speak to the guiding principles of inclusive teaching, learning and assessment:

 1. inclusive curriculum design